conradakunga/Blog/_posts/2026-07-21-how-to-benchmark-performance-across-net-versions.md

 }
 ```

-Here, we can see what we are benchmarking is the `Generate()` method.
+Here, we can see that what we are benchmarking is the `Generate()` method.

 Next, we indicate that we want to benchmark our code across .NET versions.
 This is achieved using the `SimpleJob` attribute, specifying the **version** we want using the `RuntimeMoniker` as appropriate.